Thomas Shaughnessy, 1st Baron Shaughnessy: CPR under Shaughnessy's presidency

 During his presidency, the Canadian Pacific's steamship services, first domestic, then from Vancouver to Asia (the Empress Line), then trans-Atlantic, were steadily expanded and upgraded, eventually making this railroad one of the world's major shipping owners as well.
 To promote tourism and passenger traffic, new or existing CPR-owned hotels, chalets and mountain camps were expanded or built in from the Maritimes to Victoria, each held to Shaughnessy's meticulous standards for cleanliness.
 The CPR under Shaughnessy controlled the Consolidated Mining and Smelting Company of Canada and The Crow's Nest Pass Railway.

 Under Shaughnessy's administration, the CPR's mileage in western Canada almost doubled.
 The Canadian Northern Railway and the Grand Trunk Railway sought and often received subsidies in order to compete effectively with the politically-unpopular CPR (which had itself benefitted by federal cash and land subsidies in its early years).
 Shaughnessy held his own before the newly created Board of Railway Commissioners, successfully arguing that higher rates in Western Canada were justified by the high costs, an argument which would finally be officially accepted by the Board in 1914.
 It was said of him, "As an operator of railways [he] probably has not a superior on this continent, which is equivalent to saying that he has not an equal in this line in the world."

 World War I

 At the outbreak of World War I, Shaughnessy was a strong backer of the Empire's war, and put CPR's resources behind it as well.
 Shaughnessy's work in support of the war effort was the reason for his elevation to the peerage in 1916.
 By this point the former Milwaukeean was "an Imperialist's Imperialist, a staunch supporter of Monarch, Empire and Nation", so British in outlook that he is reported to have been offered (but declined) a cabinet post under H. H. Asquith.

 The younger of his two sons (both were serving overseas), Alfred Thomas, was killed in action in France on 31 March 1916 while serving in the Canadian Expeditionary Force.

 Shaughnessy resigned from the presidency of the CPR in 1918, citing his deteriorating eyesight.
-He would continue to serve as chairman of the board until his death.
+He continued to be chairman of the board until his death.